jg-rp/liquid/README.rst

 - Error handling.
 Python Liquid might not handle syntax or type errors in the same way as the reference implementation.
-We might fail earlier or later, and will almost certainly produce a differed error message.
+We might fail earlier or later, and will almost certainly produce a different error message.

+- Expression keywords.
+Output statement expressions and all built-in tag expressions share the same expression lexer, which references a single map of reserved keywords.
+  So, if a keyword is reserved for one built-in tag, it must not be used as an identifier in any expression.

 TODO